Simple & Elegant Dinner Parties

 Your table will be the focal point of the entire party.
 You want something that is gloriously glam, luxurious and eye-catching with beautiful details that will be unforgettable.
 A Peony 14.5" pedestal gala bowl offers the ideal shimmering centerpiece.
-Pair with a classic 16" hors d'oeuvres tray, plates and bowls to make a stunning statement that is inviting and irresistible.
+Pair with a classic 16" hors d'oeuvres tray, plates and aluminum bowls to make a stunning statement that is inviting and irresistible.
 Add rich hues of endless color to any tabletop with items such as the peony spreader knife in vibrant purples and greens.

 Once you've decided on a guest list, it's time to create an elegant menu.
 A prism of color and beauty should be in your thoughts.
 Consider dishes that will show off your own family recipes and allow you to demonstrate your abilities as a style maker and tastemaker.
 Artisan and handmade items, such a breads and desserts, are sure to please your guests.
 Remember, entertaining is in your nature!
 Once guests arrive, treat them to wine, chilled in the classic 8” wine chiller…perfectly pretty and practical!
 Start with a salad in a dramatic bowl.
 For a main course, consider something hearty such as a roast or a pretty and practical whole grilled salmon adorned with lemon and springs of dill.
 For dessert look for something that will be five minutes to fabulous with a chocolate mousse served in the beautiful eclipse 4" bowls.